Avikam03/cs486/README.md

 $$\theta_{n + 1} = \theta_{n} + a_n \gamma^n G_n \nabla_\theta \log \pi_\theta(a_n^{\star} \mid s_n)$$

 where $G_n = \sum_{t = 0}^\infty \gamma^t \cdot r_{n + t}$

+Intuition: don’t know if action is optimal or not, but can estimate how good it is through rewards

 Omitting derivation of gradient^.
 Check Slides for more details.
 Prof. Pascal mentioned in class that we don't need to memorize the derivation. steps of the derivation might be a little important to understand.
 TODO go over derivation again